microsoft/winget-create/doc/token.md

 |----------------  |-------------|
 | **-c, --clear**  | Required.
 Clear the cached GitHub token
 | **-s, --store**  | Required.
 Set the cached GitHub token.
 Can specify token to cache with --token parameter, otherwise will initiate OAuth flow.
 | **-t, --token**   | GitHub personal access token used for direct submission to the Windows Package Manager repo.
-If no token is provided, tool will prompt for GitHub login credentials.
+If no token is provided, tool will prompt for GitHub login credentials. <br/>⚠️ _Using this argument may result in the token being logged.
+Consider an alternative approach https://aka.ms/winget-create-token._
 | **-?, --help** |  Gets additional help on this command. |